Rock Machine MC criminal allegations and incidents: Quebec

 In July 2000, Boucher's plans to set up an internet company were derailed when Robert "Bob" Savard, the loan shark who charged a 52% interest on the loans he made to the desperate and needy, was gunned down at the Déjeuners Eggstra! restaurant in the north end of Montreal, Savard had been a Hells Angels associate for several years and was considered a right-hand man for Boucher.
 Savard's dinner companion, Normand Descoteaux, a hockey player turned loan shark, was also a target, but he survived by grabbing a waitress, Hélène Brunet, and using her as an involuntary human shield, ensuring that she took four bullets meant for him.
 Despite the way Brunet took bullets in her arms, legs and shin, Descoteaux was not charged.
 The shooter's were infamous Canadian hitman, Gerald Gallant and an unidentified associate of his.
 Gallant was employed by a member of the Dark Circle and also frequently carried out contracts for the Rock Machine during the conflict with the Hells Angels, between the years of 1980–2003, he was responsible for 28 murders and 13 attempted murders.
-His most active years were during the Quebec Biker War, were he killed two members of Hells Angels support clubs in 1997 and a third survived an assassination attempt.
+His most active years were during the Quebec Biker War, where he killed two members of Hells Angels support clubs in 1997 and a third survived an assassination attempt.
 In 1998 when he eliminated five men, including Paul Cotroni Jr., son of deposed mob boss Frank Cotroni, making 1998 his most prominent year as a hitman, also at periods worked for the Irish-Canadian West End Gang.

-On December 6, 2000.
-255 Police officers tracked and arrested 16 Rock Machine members and associated on narcotics trafficking charges.
+On December 6, 2000, 255 police officers tracked and arrested 16 Rock Machine members and associated on narcotics trafficking charges.
 The "ring", operated by Marcel Demers Leader of the Beauport chapter and National president Fred Faucher of the Quebec City chapter, were accused of distributed more than two kilograms of cocaine a month and generated almost $5 million in profits annually.
 On June 5, 2002, Operation Amigo was launched by police.
 This operation had initially gone under a different title and was created to target the Rock Machine as a result of the conflict in Quebec.
 When the Rock Machine patched over to the Bandidos they became the main focus.
 The raids led to the arrests of 63 former members of the Rock Machine Motorcycle Club, including all of its Quebec manpower and many other associates.
 This put an end to the conflict with the Hell Angels, as it was the first time since the start of the war that both sides had large numbers of men and their respective leaders in custody and facing charges.
 All in all it is the deadliest recorded biker conflict in history with over 162 dead, over 180 wounded, 300 attempted assassinations, 500 plus arrests and 20 people missing.
 It also cost the government of Canada and Quebec millions of dollars in damages with 84 bombings, and 130 cases of arson.